CSA-OCP-GER/azure-developer-college/day5/README.md

 ## Sign in users

-You will see how the sample application's Single Page Application (SPA) uses MSAL to sign in users and how to acquire an access token to access the APIs in the name of the signe-in user.
-When an access token was acquired it is forwarded with each request to the APIs and the APIs can use the token to get needed information about the signe-in user.
+You will see how the sample application's Single Page Application (SPA) uses MSAL to sign in users and how to acquire an access token to access the APIs in the name of the signed-in user.
+When an access token was acquired it is forwarded with each request to the APIs and the APIs can use the token to get needed information about the signed-in user.

 ## Microsoft Authentication Library